 The past few years, I dreaded being clicked.
 Dreaded the sloppy downward strained smile.
 The bloated face.
 The protruding wobbly paunch that bulged despite the XL fabrics I tried hiding them in.
 Today, however, was different.
-I so wanted to wear a saree (yes with heels and my lipstick and full makeup like the days of yore).
+I so wanted to wear a saree.
+Yes with heels, lipstick, and full makeup like the days of yore.
 Imagine the height of my happiness when I managed to get into an old blouse of mine!

 For someone who saw me today, would have felt nothing different.
 But I deep inside, felt elated.
 I could feel the spring in my steps.
 I experienced the peace (like a monk) and excitement (of a child) at the same time.

 Somehow, the daily routine of getting ready and then sitting at the dining table for a good half hour before stepping out for office-catching up on my breath and strength after the hard work of having a bath and dressing up too did not pull me down.

 The sun was warm.
 The air crisp.
 I had liked what I saw in the mirror after ages and that got a smile on my lips.